casualPhysics/thought-tree/README.md

 # Question Resolver
 A tool that I built to help me manage uncertainties and experiments.
-I'm trying this out as an alternative to standard goal and task settings to help me deal with uncertainties better.
+I'm trying this out as an alternative to standard goal and task setting to help me deal with uncertainties better.

 I wrote about why I designed this approach in [How do I achieve what I want](https://substack.com/home/post/p-162918993).